jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

 2. Reads `docs/SPRINT_LOG.md` (current mission status)
 3. Reads `docs/BREACH_NET.md` (critical vortex solutions)
 4. Reviews recent git commits (last 5-10)
-5. Updates RESUME_HERE.md with current state
+5. Proposes plan for Mission X or asks for clarification
-6. Proposes plan for Mission X or asks for clarification
+6. **Does NOT update RESUME_HERE.md** (only update when pausing work to save compute)

 **No need to:**
 - List all documentation files